Last updated: 17 October 2020 - Estimated reading time: 11 minutes

 For 2018-2020, we see equally strong dynamics across the following three stages:

 - From theory to proof-of-concept: 2018 and 2019 will be the year of proof-of-concept for the blockchain in public services - specifically in areas such as e-government and health care.
-Questions on the real interest of self-sovereign identity for digital identity will be answered.
+Questions on the real interest of self-sovereign identity for digital identity, the decentralized aspect of a blockchain-based universal ID and its governance will however need to be answered.

 - From proof-of-concept to pilot: As it moves from a proof-of-concept technology into secure and interoperable solutions with new standards, 2019 and 2020 will be the "years of the pilot" for digital driver's licenses, digital credentials on mobile, and virtual/digital cloud passports.